metosin/reitit/doc/coercion/clojure_spec_coercion.md

 ; => ExceptionInfo Request coercion failed...
 ```

-## Running coercions from REPL
+## Deeply nested

-Simplest way to test spec coercion is to run them directly in the REPL.
+As spec coercion is not complete (before `clojure.spec` adds support to it), not all specs can be coerced.
+One can test the coercion easily in the REPL.

 Define some specs: